Learn about the symptoms of different mental health conditions and what you can do to tackle them.

 - Recovery is the rule, not the exception.

 - Treatment is effective, and there are many treatment options available.
-There is a suitable treatment for most people.

 - The goal of treatment is to get completely well and stay well.